reeteshz/OSPF-Network-Design/README.md

 ```

 `main.py`
-  - It accepts file input through standard i/o operation which contains pairs of router and time of data trasmission bewteen them
+  - It accepts file input through standard i/o operation which contains pairs of router and time of data transmission between them
   - It accepts user queries and does network operations accordingly on the network graph

 `graph.py`